yegor256/blog/_posts/2014/may/2014-05-26-amazon-s3-java-oop-adapter.md

 Amazon ships the [Java SDK](https://aws.amazon.com/sdkforjava/) that wraps their RESTful API.
 However, this SDK is not object-oriented at all.
-It is purely imperative and procedural&mdash;it just mirrors the API.
+It is purely imperative and procedural---it just mirrors the API.

 For example, in order to download an existing object `doc.txt` from bucket `test-1`, you have to do something like this: